How to Remove Vinyl Flooring

 Free In-Home Estimates

-To remove vinyl flooring, you must first take all furniture out of the room, giving yourself unimpeded access to the work area.
+To remove vinyl flooring, you must first take all furniture out of the room and give yourself unimpeded access to the work area.
 You’ll also need to carefully remove all baseboards and any other trim that meets the floor.

 Next, locate a section of the floor with no glue underneath.
 Start removing vinyl flooring right here, using a utility knife to cut the material into 12-inch strips.